MicrosoftDocs/visualstudio-docs/mac/ide-tour.md

 Visual Studio for Mac has a native debugger allowing debugging support for Xamarin.iOS, Xamarin.Mac, and Xamarin.Android applications.
 Visual Studio for Mac uses the Mono Soft Debugger, which is implemented into the Mono runtime, allowing the IDE to debug managed code across all platforms.
 For additional information on debugging, visit the [Debugging](/visualstudio/mac/debugging) article.

-The debugger contains rich visualizers for special types such as strings, colors, URLs, as well as sizes, co-ordinates, and bézier curves.
+The debugger contains rich visualizers for special types such as strings, colors, URLs, as well as sizes, coordinates, and bézier curves.

 For more information on the debugger's data visualizations, visit the [Data Visualizations](/visualstudio/mac/data-visualizations) article.